opensumi/docs/docs/develop/basic-design/contribution-point.en.md

 ### Preference Register

-The contribution point for preference registration is `PreferenceContribution`, through which we can register `Preference (configuration item)`, using the following method:
+The contribution point for preference registration is `PreferenceContribution`, through which we can register `Preference（配置项）`, just as follows:

 ```ts
 import { PreferenceContribution } from '@opensumi/ide-core-browser';